Cyclr provides 4 logic tools that can be used in Integration Cycles. These are:

 - Choose a previous step and one of its fields; this is your Left Operand.

 - Choose your Right Operand.
-This can the value of a previous step’s field or you can type in a value.
+This can be the value of a previous step’s field or a value you enter.

-The result of the screenshot example is that contacts with the last name of “Smith” are routed down the true branch; all other contacts will go down the false branch.
+Smith.
+The result is that contacts with the last name of “Smith” are routed down the true branch, and all other contacts will go down the false branch.